Anupam Kher's ‘Fan Moment' With Amitabh Bachchan

 "Thank you dearest @amitabhbachchan ji and Jaya ji for a loving and grand Diwali Party.
 Had a blast.
 Met so many friends under one beautiful roof.
 Have been in NYC so didn't realise I had missed my colleagues this much.
 So many affectionate hugs warmed my heart.
 Jai Ho. #FanMoment," (sic) he captioned the photograph.

 For the first time since two years, the Bachchan family hosted a Diwali party this year.
-Amitabh Bachchan, Jaya Bachchan, Aishwarya Rai Bachchan and Abhishek Bachchan's photos as hosts at 'Jalsa', Mumbai, went viral on social media.
+Amitabh Bachchan, Jaya Bachchan, Aishwarya Rai Bachchan and Abhishek Bachchan's photos as hosts in 'Jalsa', Mumbai, went viral on social media.

 For the past two years, Amitabh and his family did not host the annual party.
 His daughter-in-law and actor Aishwarya Rai Bachchan's father died in 2017, and his daughter Shweta Bachchan Nanda's father-in-law died in 2018.